ONN (radio)

-The Ohio News Network (ONN) - also referred to off-air as ONN Radio - was a radio news service in the U.S. state of Ohio.
-Based at Columbus, Ohio radio station WBNS-FM and owned by Dispatch Broadcast Group (which was purchased by Tegna Inc. in 2019), it provided statewide newscasts and sportscasts for more than 90 affiliate stations throughout the day, in addition to some seasonal long-form programming.
+The Ohio News Network (ONN) - also referred to as ONN Radio - is a radio news service in the U.S. state of Ohio.
+Based at Columbus, Ohio radio station WBNS-FM and owned by the Tegna Inc. subsidiary of Nexstar Media Group, it provides statewide newscasts and sportscasts for almost 90 affiliate stations throughout the day, in addition to some seasonal long-form programming.

-ONN had its origins as a cable news channel of the same name, which operated from 1996 to 2012 in more than 1.8 million households statewide.
-Its studios and offices were co-located with sister station WBNS-TV, the CBS television affiliate for Columbus and central Ohio.
+ONN has its origins as a cable news channel of the same name, which operated from 1996 to 2012 in more than 1.8 million households statewide.
+Its studios and offices are co-located with sister station WBNS-TV, the CBS television affiliate for Columbus and central Ohio.
 On July 25, 2012, ONN television announced it would be ceasing operations due to changing consumer habits, effective August 31, while ONN Radio would remain in service.
 ONN closed at 12:00 with the last programming being a farewell looking at the history of ONN.

 Awards

 ONN is regularly awarded for its outstanding news and programs regionally and nationally.
 In 2009, ONN received nine awards in the Ohio Associated Press contest including: Outstanding Sports Operation; Best Regularly Scheduled Sports; and Best Anchor Mike Kallmeyer.
 ONN was the runner-up for Outstanding News Operation in Ohio.
 In 2008, ONN was presented the Emmy Award for Station Excellence in local programming to station managers Tom Griesdorn and Jason Pheister.